 Detailed information about how and where to pick up your Snowbasin season pass can be found here >>

-What will the on-mountain dining experience be like this winter?
+What will the on-mountain dining experience be like this summer?

 Will there be limited capacity in your on-mountain lodges?

-Our on-mountain lodges and restaurants will continue to offer skiers and snowboarders a warm place to fuel up, relax, or meet friends and family for a much-needed break.
-We are not limiting capacity indoors but we be evaluating this program as the season evolves to see what issues may exist.
+Our on-mountain lodges and restaurants will continue to offer guests a place to fuel up, relax, or meet friends and family for a much-needed break.
+We are not limiting capacity indoors but we will be evaluating this program as the season evolves to see what issues may exist.